l3xq/DevDocs/Win-to-Ubuntu-local-server.md

 ## Use case
 > When one gets tired of _enterprise_ applications breaking up on Linux (usually with poor explanation why, and no way to fix it).
 But there is a way to get the best of both worlds IMHO.

-> At this point local server is intended only for PHP related work, and a bit of node.
+> At this point local server is intended only for PHP related work, and a bit of Python/Node.
 So anything that I've installed was towards that goal.

+## Server
+The so-called server is refurbished laptop that I've used up until recently [i7-4720HQ, 16GB RAM & 256 SSD].
+The router is 1G, Huawei-something (the devil is in the details, right?
+Security is important!)

+I was surprised by the unexpected power that headless Ubuntu brought - and it stays extremely quiet while under quite a bit of load.

+**Workflow**
+    At this point, the only job of the server is to serve :troll: in local emulated environment SugarCRM projects, and from time to time some Django/Node.
+Which I access from my Windows machine, using a combination of emulation and SSH (GitBash, WinSSHfs, PHPStorm, Workbench)...

+    For now only unresolved questions are how do I bind my local server with only one internal IP, and how to resolve double V-Hosts after IPs have been sorted out (So only a bit of research...)

 ## Windows 10 client